fillipeags/fillipeags/README.md

 ### Hello there, I'm Fillipe 👋👽

-## I'm a CS Student, Developer-ish, Guitarrist, and a Nerd!
+## I'm a CS Student, Developer and UI Designer
-- 🤓 I'm Currently studying to become a FullStack Javascript Developer
+- 🤓 I'm Currently focused on Frontend Development mainly with JS techs such as React
 - 👯 I’m looking forward to connect with amazing people
-- 🥅 2021 Goals: Maintain a regular action on github
-- ⚡ Fun fact: I love to play guitar and watch all kind of tv shows
-- 🧑🏻‍💻 In love with the UI/UX world and how we can make an impact in the world
+- 🧑🏻‍💻 I'm also in love with the UI/UX world and how we can make an impact in the world

 ### Connect with me: